fancompute/angler/README.md

 	python setup.py install

-These will be put on the official PyPI distribution later.
+These will be put on PyPI later

 ## Examples / Quickstart